 - Support men’s identities around what it means to be a man/father from boyhood to manhood.

-The MSU Student Parent Resource Center offers a supportive environment to obtain information and resources for ALL student parents and their families on and off campus.
+The MSU Student Parent Resource Center offers a supportive environment to obtain information and resources for ALL students who are parents and their families on and off campus.

 Services Offered by the SPRC: